AngusKenny/BO-TPOT/README.md

 ---

 ### `TPOT-BASE`:
-This method uses TPOT to generate the initial pipelines for use as control data for comparison, and to save the other methods time generating pipelines.
+This method uses TPOT to generate the initial pipelines for use as control data for comparison.

 #### Constructor parameters:

-The table below gives all parameter arguments, their type and default values:
+The table below lists all parameter arguments, their type and default values:

 | Parameter          | Type     | Default                   |
 |:-------------------|:--------:|--------------------------:|